lu1s/random-movie/README.md

-Testing app to show how to consume the API of Holidays :)
+Testing app to show how to consume the API of Movies :)

 * bundle install
 * rake db:migrate